Curriculum Master Business Informatics

 Learning Outcomes:

-The students understand the importance of data and its analysis possibilities in the context of controlling and financial management as well as for operational control.
-After successfully completing the courses, students can solve practical problems relating to operational and financial issues using relevant methods, instruments and programmes.
+The alumni understand the importance of data and its analysis possibilities in the context of controlling and financial management as well as for operational control.
+After successfully completing the courses, alumni can solve practical problems relating to operational and financial issues using relevant methods, instruments and programmes.

 Superior module: